 Whether you're headed to a job interview or a first date, bad breath can seriously cramp your style.
 Unfortunately, it's possible to brush your teeth and still have smelly breath.
 So what's the problem?
 While you might blame bad breath on a heavy dose of garlic, that's not the only thing that could be affecting your breath.
 By understanding the most common causes of bad breath, you can focus on prevention and treatment at the source for better breath all day.

 If you notice that your breath seems stale after your morning break, it could be the result of your daily rituals.
 Both coffee and cigarettes are known causes of bad breath.
 The actual smells introduced to your mouth from coffee and cigarettes can cause unpleasant odors.
 Cigarettes also encourage the growth of foul-smelling bacteria in your mouth.

 Has it been a while since your last visit to the dentist?
 Your bad breath may be caused by dental health issues, not by stinky food.
 When you suffer from problems such as an abscessed tooth, gum disease, cavities and bad oral hygiene, your breath may be the first symptom you notice.
 That's because dental issues usually involve unpleasant-smelling bacteria that affect your teeth and gums.
-That's also why it's important to brush twice daily with an oral health product such as Colgate® Total® Advanced Deep Clean toothpaste.
+That's also why it's important to brush twice daily and floss once daily.
 Regular checkups also help.
 They allow your dentist to address possible problems before they become serious issues.